OctopusDeploy/blog/blog/2018-10/deploying-teamcity-to-kubernetes/index.md

 ![](octopus_deploy_service_port.png "width=500")

-When it is all said and done your summary screen should look similar to this:
+When you're done the summary screen should look similar to this:

 ![](octopus_deploy_team_city_server_summary_k8s.png "width=500")

 ### First Deployment
 That is it!
-Now it is time to save and we can create our first deployment!
+Now it's time to save and we can create our first deployment!

 ![](octopus_deploy_create_release.png "width=500")